 How should I take perampanel?

 Perampanel is usually taken at bedtime.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Perampanel may be habit-forming.
 Never share perampanel with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away this medicine is against the law.